halt-dos/hd-wiki-public/docs/enterprise/ddos/profile/general_settings.md

 ##### **Anti-Scanning Threshold**

-In this field, users can specify the threshold value(in pps) of Anti-scanning to limit packet scanning attempts.
-The Haltdos Anti-DDoS solution can limit the unusual scanning of the packet if anyone is doing so.
+In this field, users can specify the threshold value(in pps) of Anti-scanning to limit port scanning attempts by attackers.
 Users can limit the scanning attempt by setting this threshold.

 ```
     Accepted values: Integer